 Yes, you can expect to receive periodic updates from the Fund about the property it buys, its financial condition, and other matters.
 In addition, the law requires the Fund to provide investors with certain information, including financial information.
 We will provide updates via email and also through our online investor dashboard.

 You will have the right to sell your shares, as long as the sale doesn’t jeopardize the status of the Fund as a REIT.
 But that doesn’t mean they will be easy to sell.
 There won’t be an active market for your shares, the way there is for publicly-traded stock.
-Plus, if you want to sell your shares, our Manager will have a “first right of refusal” to buy them.
+If you want to sell your shares, our Manager will have a “first right of refusal” to buy them.
 There will also be secondary markets that can facilitate the sale of shares for you.